mail2chromium/Android-Native-Development-For-WebRTC/README.md

 [JNI (Java Native Interface)](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/index.html) provides several APIs to implement the communication between Java and other languages (mainly `C/C++`).

 Drawback: There is one of the major side effect of JNI is, *The Program is no longer Cross-Platform*.
 To make your program Cross-Platform, you must recompile the native language part in different system environments.
 The program is no longer absolutely secure, and *improper* use of native code may cause the entire program to crash.
 As a general rule, you should focus your local methods on a few classes.
-This reduces the coupling between JAVA and C.
+This reduces the coupling between `JAVA` and `C`.

  In fact, Java and C/C++ are static type languages, the main reason that java and C cannot communicate is the problem of data types.
 JNI plays a role in data conversion.
 The corresponding relationship is shown in the following table: